NAME

 ARGUMENTS

-value -- value or textvalue (according to what) to set to the $ident variable
+var -- a symbolic name of the variable what -- what to set -value|-textvalue value -- value or textvalue (according to what) to set to the $ident variable usage -- used only internally (error message upon wrong usage)

 RETURN VALUE